Flow network: Classifying flow problems

 In a multi-commodity flow problem, you have multiple sources and sinks, and various "commodities" which are to flow from a given source to a given sink.
 This could be for example various goods that are produced at various factories, and are to be delivered to various given customers through the same transportation network.

 In a minimum cost flow problem, each edge $u,v$ has a given cost $k(u,v)$, and the cost of sending the flow $f(u,v)$ across the edge is $f(u,v) \cdot k(u,v)$.
 The objective is to send a given amount of flow from the source to the sink, at the lowest possible price.

+In an unsplittable flow problem, the entire demand of each commodity must be routed along a single path, rather than divided among several.
+The single-source case is the subject of the Dinitz–Garg–Goemans theorem, which guarantees that any fractional flow can be converted into an unsplittable one exceeding each edge's capacity by at most the maximum demand.
+The accompanying Dinitz-Garg-Goemans conjecture posits that this can be achieved without increasing the total cost.
+A counterexample to the conjecture was presented in 2026.

 In a circulation problem, you have a lower bound $\ell(u,v)$ on the edges, in addition to the upper bound $c(u,v)$.
 Each edge also has a cost.
 Often, flow conservation holds for all nodes in a circulation problem, and there is a connection from the sink back to the source.
 In this way, you can dictate the total flow with $\ell(t,s)$ and $c(t,s)$.
 The flow circulates through the network, hence the name of the problem.

 In a network with gains or generalized network each edge has a gain, a real number (not zero) such that, if the edge has gain g, and an amount x flows into the edge at its tail, then an amount gx flows out at the head.

 In a source localization problem, an algorithm tries to identify the most likely source node of information diffusion through a partially observed network.
 This can be done in linear time for trees and cubic time for arbitrary networks and has applications ranging from tracking mobile phone users to identifying the originating source of disease outbreaks.